Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 In our example conference, conference members will call into our conference line to speak with our host, regarding some service.

-Our conference host will then be notified of new members joining his conference which the conference host can start conferencing with as needed.
+Our host will then be notified of new members calling which he can start conferencing with as needed.

 ## How it works